 The time integration of the flow equations and the transport (advection-dispersion) equations is performed using a semi-implicit scheme, where the horizontal terms are treated explicitly and the vertical terms are treated implicitly.
 Due to the stability restriction using an explicit scheme the time step interval must be selected so that the CFL number (p.
 83) is less than 1.
 A variable time step interval is used in the calculation of both the flow equations and the transport equations determined so that the CFL number is less than a critical CFL number in all computational nodes.
 The CFL number for the transport equations is usually less restrictive than the CFL number for the flow equations.
 Hence, a larger time step interval is normally used for the transport equations than the flow equations.
 To control the time step it is also possible for the user to specify a minimum time step and a maximum time step.
-The time step interval for the transport equations is synchronized to match the overall time step and the time step interval for the flow equations.
+The time step interval for the transport equations is synchronized to match the overall time step and the time step interval for the flow equations is synchronized to match the time step interval for the transport equations.